Cute Beagle eating grass by a tree.

 Dogs are not strictly carnivores as some people believe.
 Yes, raw meat, if purchased and handled properly, can be a mainstay for your dog.
 However, dogs are actually a little more like humans in that they are omnivores who can eat a wide range of foods.
 And like humans, dogs need some of the nutrients supplied by fruits, vegetables, and/or grains.

 Dogs should not only eat meat.
 The AAFCO (Association of Feed Control Officials) recommends a minimum ratio of 18-30% protein for adult dogs pending level of activity and around 5% fat.
-They also recommend fiber and carbohydrates, which usually comes from vegetables and grain as important ingredients.
+They also recommend a dog foods that provide a high-fiber diet and carbohydrates, which usually comes from vegetables and grain as important ingredients.
 But they do not specify amounts for carbs and grains.
 See my post Is it Okay to Feed Your Dog kibbles? for more information about this.

 2. Grass Provides Some Antioxidants and Phytonutrients